relue2718/onenote-duplicates-remover/README.md

 Usage
 -----
 * Click '*Scan Duplicates*' and click '*Select all except one*' button once the scanning process is done.
-* You may change the selection preference by changing the order of found paths.
+* You may change the selection preference by changing the order of paths.
 (See the '*path preference*' area)
 * If you check '*Navigate the highlighted page*', OneNote will open the selected page automatically.
 It will help you review the selected page.

 Disclaimer